dancong/NullableSetter/README.md

 # NullableSetter
 NullableSetter is a NSObject category protecting properties can't be set null

-Inspired by FLCodeInjector: https://github.com/lombax85/FLCodeInjector, this NSObject category auto-generate setter for all encode types of properties, add non-null validation for id type argument.
+Inspired by FLCodeInjector: https://github.com/lombax85/FLCodeInjector, this NSObject category auto-generate setter for all encode types of properties, add non-null validation for id type argument, ignore primitive types.

 usage: